-A charter school is a public school that is considered to be a Local Education Agency (LEA), and is free to attend.
+A Charter School is a public school that is considered to be a Local Education Agency (LEA), and is free to attend.
 Charter schools are created by the State of New Mexico or through a local school district.
 They operate much like an independent school district by setting their own curriculum, creating their own budget, and hiring & firing their own staff.
-Charter schools must follow the same laws and regulations that other public schools throughout the state follow.
-Tech Leadership High School is a state chartered school.
+Charter Schools must follow the same laws and regulations that other public schools throughout the state follow.
+Tech Leadership High School is an APS chartered school.

-As a state charter school, TLHS is required to use a “lottery” type student selection process.
+As an APS Charter School, Tech is required to use a “lottery” type student selection process.
 “Lottery” means that the ability to enroll and attend the school is based on chance.
-The “lottery” is the public time that the school will draw at random names from the list of those who have completed lottery applications.
+The “lottery” is for the students who have completed “lottery” applications and is drawn at random.
 This gives every interested student an equal opportunity to enroll.
-Nothing that is included in the lottery application affects a student’s chances to get drawn.
+Nothing that is included in the lottery application affects a student’s chances to get drawn unless a grade level is full.
 The only requirement is that the lottery application is complete at the time of the drawing.

 We are currently accepting lottery application for 9th, 10th, 11th, and 12th graders for 2018-2019.